Whoaa512/starred/README.md

 - [m3g4p0p/from-html](https://github.com/m3g4p0p/from-html) - Get element references directly from a HTML string
 - [FullStack-Academy-Kiev/react-chrome-extension](https://github.com/FullStack-Academy-Kiev/react-chrome-extension) - Chrome Extension boilerplate with ReactJS and vanilla JS examples
 - [mdx-js/mdx](https://github.com/mdx-js/mdx) - Markdown for the component era
-- [animir/node-rate-limiter-flexible](https://github.com/animir/node-rate-limiter-flexible) - Rate limiting tools.
+- [animir/node-rate-limiter-flexible](https://github.com/animir/node-rate-limiter-flexible) - Atomic counters and rate limiting tools.
 Limit resource access at any scale.
 - [ekmartin/unicode-style](https://github.com/ekmartin/unicode-style) - Format text using unicode characters
 - [braintree/braintree-web](https://github.com/braintree/braintree-web) - A suite of tools for integrating Braintree in the browser
 - [ghostery/local-sheriff](https://github.com/ghostery/local-sheriff) - Think of Local sheriff as a recon tool in your browser (WebExtension).
 While you normally browse the internet, Local Sheriff works in the background to empower you in identifying what data points (PII